 NO WORRIES: Advice for the Anxious

 QUESTION: Do you have any tips on how to deal with anxiety?
 I’ve always been a bit jumpy, but in recent years it has morphed into an issue.
 I worry all the time!
 I worry when I am at work, I worry at school, I worry when I have to talk to someone, or if I am in a...

-As a child I bet you spent hours of time exploring, “Who am I going to be when I grow up?”
-Imagination runs wild in our youth, we’re filled with fantasies and believe anything is possible.
-With no fear of failure, and little knowledge of what’s required to bring a...
+As a child, I bet you spent hours exploring, “Who am I going to be when I grow up?”
+Imagination runs wild in our youth.
+We’re filled with fantasies and believe anything is possible.
+With no fear of failure and little knowledge of what’s required to bring a dream to...